jjs-cloud/jj-dlp/README.md

 Step 1:  Download jj-dlp by clicking the green "Code" button, then "Download ZIP"

-Step 2:  Double click on jj-dlp.py to run it.
+Step 2:  Extract the zip, and double click on jj-dlp.py to run it.

 Alternatively, you can run it with the following commands:
 ```